Viral Infections In Children: Treatment And Preventions

 A viral infection can be diagnosed through clinical evaluation, often from the pattern of the fever and other signs and symptoms.
 Your doctor may also evaluate it based on the epidemics occurring in your area.
 Diagnostic tests may be ordered to confirm, assess the severity, or to rule out the conditions.

-Viral illnesses such as chickenpox and measles can be identified by observing the type and patterns of skin rashes.
+Viral illnesses such as chickenpox and measles can be identified by observing the type and patterns of skin rashes in children.
 The rabies virus can be associated with the history of an animal bite.
 Infections related to dengue virus, ebola virus, etc. can be endemic to certain countries.

 The following tests are often performed for the diagnosis of viral infections (5):